 Our rare disease subgroup provides a forum for members from rare disease charities to come together to share intelligence and explore issues of mutual interest.
 The group has taken the opportunity to feed in responses to some of the work being undertaken by the Specialised Healthcare Alliance, of which the Alliance is a member.
 It also works closely with the Genetic Alliance.

 We have worked jointly with our member charity Autistica to establish a neurodevelopmental charities coalition.
 The coalition has over 20 members, and is exploring areas of cross-over between organisations supporting people across the neurodiverse community.
 The coalition wants to understand what can be done to ensure better support for people affected by different neurodevelopmental conditions and their families, and to positively influence provision.

 A survey of over 800 people with neurodevelopmental conditions has been completed.
 The aim of the survey is to understand the reality of life with a neurodevelopmental condition.
 The goal is to understand what support and services are making a difference and where there are gaps in the help neurodiverse people need.
 The coalition will use the responses gathered to make the case to politicians and policymakers for more and better services for people with neurodevelopmental conditions.

 Regional Neurological Alliance meetings

-We hold regular meetings with our colleagues in the Northern and Southern regional Neurological Alliances.
-In 2020 we have established the practice of holding these online so that regional groups can share intelligence and their experiences of working locally.
+We hold regular meetings with our colleagues across England in the regional Neurological Alliances.
+In 2020 we established the practice of holding these meetings online so that regional groups can share intelligence and their experiences of working locally.
 The meetings are open to any regional group member of The Neurological Alliance.